 While a lot of these topics are specific to baseball and softball players, I’ve found these same mistakes to be common in volleyball, tennis and other overhead sports as well.
 Addressing these five mistakes will definitely give you a leg (or arm) up on the competition and will hopefully help keep you in the game.

-If you’re experiencing shoulder pain, schedule a complimentary injury screen at an Athletico near you!
+If you’re experiencing shoulder pain, schedule a free assessment at an Athletico near you!

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.